How To Help a Friend

 - You can walk with your friend to Counseling Services and wait while she/he meets with a counselor.

-If you consider the situation to be an emergency or you sense there is a threat of safety to your friend or someone else, dial Campus Security at 717-361-1111 to seek immediate assistance before contacting Counseling Services.
+If you consider the situation to be an emergency or you sense there is a threat of safety to your friend or someone else, dial Campus Safety at 717-361-1111 to seek immediate assistance before contacting Counseling Services.